spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

 As a general rule when using plan policies for code review, **deny** when run type is _PROPOSED_ and **warn** when it is _TRACKED_.
 Denying tracked runs unconditionally may be a good idea for most egregious violations for which you will not consider an exception, but when this approach is taken to an extreme it can make your life difficult.

 We thus suggest that you _at most_ **deny** when the run is _PROPOSED_, which will send a failure status to the GitHub commit, but will give the reviewer a chance to approve the change nevertheless.
 If you want a human to take another look before those changes go live, either set [stack autodeploy](../stack/#autodeploy) to _false_, or explicitly **warn** about potential violations.
-Here's an example how to reuse the same rule to **deny** or **warn** depending on the run type:
+Here's an example of how to reuse the same rule to **deny** or **warn** depending on the run type:

 ```opa
 package spacelift